 where n is the total number of samples, and the random variable X follows the aforementioned distribution.
 We take the same approach for the tests with unlabelled test sets in the case that a model has very few predictions in a certain bin for the combined test set.
 With this, we avoid that a change in prediction of only one sample in a certain bin for one group could result in a large difference in the test metric.
+This approach of setting thresholds for fairness test metrics can also be applied to other tasks by adjusting the distribution the random predictions are sampled from (e. g., using a uniform categorical distribution for 5 classes instead of 4 classes).

 Table III gives an overview of the discussed fairness tests, and also lists the applied test sets and passing conditions.
 All fairness thresholds are based on the previously described simulations with random models and depend on the number of protected groups in the used test, the number of samples per group, as well as whether the test data is distributed sparsely in case of categories.
 For some test sets certain regression bins may have fewer samples than expected for our assumption of a Gaussian distribution with a mean of 0.5 and a standard deviation of $\frac{1}{6}$ of the ground truth in labelled sets, and of the prediction in unlabelled sets.
-Therefore, we also list the minimum number of samples per bin $n{\rm bin}$ (see Eq.
+Therefore, we also list the minimum number of samples per bin n{bin} (see Eq.
 4) in parentheses behind the respective metrics.
 When possible, test sets with a large number of samples per protected group should be used, as the tests can lead to more meaningful conclusions.
 For instance, for the Fairness Accent tests, the thresholds are based on simulations with a random uniform categorical and random Gaussian model for 30 fairness groups and only 60 samples per group, and are thus relatively high.
 For all other tests, we can base our thresholds on simulations with at least 1000 samples per group.
 Note that for the Fairness Language tests, we increased the calculated thresholds slightly to accommodate for potential variations of the content and recording context across different languages in the database.
-The number of fairness tests are 557 for each arousal, dominance, valence, and 520 for categorical emotions.
-In the following paragraphs, we provide additional information to the single tests, besides what is shown in Table III.
+The number of fairness tests are 348 for arousal, 352 for dominance, 344 for valence, and 307 for categorical emotions.